MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pos-camerabarcode-enable-disable.md

 ---
-title: Camera Barcode Scanner Configuration
+title: Enable or disable the software decoder for the Camera Barcode Scanner
 description: Learn how to set a system registry key in Windows 10 to enable or disable the software decoder for the Camera Barcode Scanner.
 author: twarwick
 ms.author: twarwick
-ms.date: 02/09/2023
+ms.date: 05/04/2023
 ms.topic: article

-keywords: windows 10, uwp, point of service, pos ms.localizationpriority: medium
+ms.localizationpriority: medium
 ---

-# Enable or disable the software decoder that ships with Windows
+# Enable or disable the software decoder for the camera barcode scanner

+This topic explains how to enable or disable the software decoder for the camera barcode scanner.

-In Windows 10 Version 1803 or later, the software decoder is installed and enabled by default.
-You can disable this software decoder if you do not want to use camera barcode scanner or if you have acquired a 3rd party decoder that works with the [**BarcodeScanner**](/uwp/api/windows.devices.pointofservice.barcodescanner) APIs.
+The software decoder can be disabled if you do not want to use camera barcode scanner or if you have acquired a 3rd party decoder that works with the [**BarcodeScanner**](/uwp/api/windows.devices.pointofservice.barcodescanner) APIs.

+**In Windows 10 Version 1803 or later, the software decoder is installed and enabled by default.**

 > [!NOTE]
 > The software decoder built into Windows 10/11 is provided by [*Digimarc Corporation*](https://www.digimarc.com/).